MicrosoftDocs/dynamics365smb-docs/business-central/teams-faq.md

 ### Can I start a Teams call from the details window in Teams?

 Yes.
-If you are using the Teams desktop app,you can start a call by choosing the linked dialing number in a phone number field, such as the **Mobile Phone No.** field on the **Contact** card.
+If you're using the Teams desktop app, start a call by choosing the linked number in a phone number field, like the **Mobile Phone No.** field on the **Contact** card.
 Teams must be your designated dialing app.

 To call local or international landlines and mobile phones, Teams requires that you have a Business Voice license for enterprise calling.
 Also, you must set up Teams as your call solution.
 To learn more, see [Plan your Teams voice solution](/microsoftteams/cloud-voice-landing-page) in the Teams documentation.